hoatmvu1995/2048-game-pet-project/Readme.md

-#2048 Game with Javascript
+# 2048 Game with Javascript

-Create game for pet project
+A 2048 famous game.

+## Purpose
+Learning how to use javascript by coding a game.